useRequest â

 - When you need to keep logic and UI closely coupled in your component templates

-Using createUseRequestComponent
+Using createUseRequestComponent â

-utility to generate your own request components with custom types or behaviors.
+In addition to the built-in <use-request /> component, you can use the createUseRequestComponent utility to generate your own request components with custom types or behaviors.

-Why use createUseRequestComponent
+Why use createUseRequestComponent? â

 - Type Safety: You can specify the data type for the request result, improving TypeScript support.